bokeh/bokeh/sphinx/source/docs/user_guide/export.rst

 --------------

-Bokeh can generate RGBA-format Portable Network Graphics (PNG) images from layouts using the |export| function.
+Bokeh can generate RGBA-format Portable Network Graphics (PNG) images from layouts using the |export_png| function.
 This functionality uses a headless browser called WebKit to render the layout in memory and then capture a screenshot.
 The generated image will be of the same dimensions as the source layout.

 In order to create a PNG with a transparent background, users should set the ``Plot.background_fill_color`` and ``Plot.border_fill_color`` properties to